janbodnar/Python-Skolenie/data_types.md

 6
 [11, 22, 33, 4, 5]
 ```
-In the following example, we find out indexes of elements.
+In the following example, we find the indexes of elements in a list.

 ```python
 #!/usr/bin/python